 The Chinese views on this mandate are in stark contrast, however.
 They believe that steel mills are obliged to abide by government policy; especially the state-owned mills.
 “We have no choice (but) to obey the government’s rules,” Mu Guoqiang, head of steel import and export at Hesteel, said at the Fastmarkets’ Singapore Steel Forum.
 (CNBC)

-This is a developing story that we shall keep a close eye on moving into the future; as it has major impacts on the economy as well as the environment.
+I have been recently put on assignment to track specific environmental issues; and although we got a late hit on it, this is a developing story that I shall keep a close eye on moving into the future; as it has major impacts on the economy as well as the environment.

 The steel sector is one of the biggest polluters in China, producing around 10% to 20% of carbon emissions in the country.